email@example.com Miroslav Lovric

 Option 3: Students may be dropped off in front of MUSC (Student Centre).
 Enter campus via Sterling St. entrance turn right into the parking area which will loop around.
 Pick up a ticket to lift gate.
 There is no charge for stays of less than 15 minutes.
 Student pick-up should be in front of MUSC (Student Centre).
 Again, drivers should enter campus via the Sterling St. entrance.
 It is recommended that for pick-up, drivers go to a pay station if there is any doubt they are over the 15 minute limit.

 Important: In 2015, this event was cancelled due to inclement weather (snow day), and it might happen again.
-So, please, in the morning before you leave for McMaster, make sure to check that it is open by calling 905 525 9140 - if McMaster is closed, there will be a recorded message (if in doubt, please call Miroslav Lovric at TBA at any time on TBA).
+So, please, in the morning before you leave for McMaster, make sure to check that it is open by calling 905 525 9140 - if McMaster is closed for the day, there will be a recorded message (if in doubt, call Miroslav Lovric at 905 923 3361 at any time in the morning of 7 March).
 We have no control over this, so if McMaster closes for the day, we must cancel the event.

 Secondary math teachers are also invited to bring a class or group of interested students to McMaster’s Engineering and Science Olympics and Open House (sorry, cancelled for 2017).
 Enter a team in the Mental Gymnastics Mathematics Competition or bring your entire class to an interesting presentation by one of our math professors.